lm3nitro/Projects/New/Bash/Sendmail.md

 ## Summary:

 I included the troubleshooting section because when I originally configured Sendmail, I was getting an error and wanted to share what I was able to do to resolve the error and issue I encountered.
 Overall, Sendmail has a wide variety of features that make it user friendly.
 In installing and configuring Sendmail, I was able to send an automated email directly from the command line.
-Sending emails from the CLI enhances efficiency, and allows you to manage email tasks effectively within a workflow.
+Sending emails from the CLI enhances efficiency and allows you to manage email tasks effectively within a workflow.